DWDatITP/DWD-Spring-2014/README.md

     npm install

-Supervisor will whine about not being installed globally, so if you'd rather to that, you install it thusly:

-    npm install -g

 ### Running the application

-To start the app with npm/Supervisor (enabling fancy auto-reload action and all that), just run this:
+To start the app with npm/Nodemon (enabling fancy auto-reload action and all that), just run this:

     npm start